novnc/noVNC/README.md

 ### Quick Start

-* Use the launch script to start a mini-webserver and the WebSockets proxy.
+* Use the launch script to start a mini-webserver and the WebSockets proxy (websockify).
 The `--vnc` option is used to specify the location of a running VNC server:

     `./utils/launch.sh --vnc localhost:5901`